equetzal/huronOS-build-tools/docs/development/development-standards.md

 sidebar_position: 4
 ---
 # Development Standards
-> WIP: This file stills work in progress

 huronOS development requires to write code in different environments which can lead to use different editors like *nano*, *vi*, or GUI powered editors like *vscode*.
 In any case, we still preferring to maintain certain quality and standards in our codebase to keep collaboration simpler.